julien-boudry/Condorcet/VOTING_METHODS.md

 ##### Quotas
 Default quota is the Hagenbach-Bischoff.
 Three others are available using the method options system _(see example below)_: Droop, Hare, Imperiali.

+##### Completion method
+Best outcome is selected using Schulze Margin.
+Can be changed using optionsystem _(see example below)_.

 #### Ordering
 The ranking of elected candidates is ordered using the initial score table.
 If a tie persists, tie-breaker chaining concerning rank by chaining single-winner methods and comparing candidates.
 If this is not enough, use the alphabetical order.
 Methods used to do it are the following in that order: ```SchulzeMargin → SchulzeWinning  → SchulzeRatio  → BordaCount  → Copeland  → InstantRunoff  → MinimaxMargin  → MinimaxWinning  → DodgsonTidemanApproximation  → FirstPastThePost```
 This can be changed by passing an option to the method, with an ordered array populated by method names. _(see example below)_
-Ranked-Pairs or Kemeny-Young are not used by default, because they are slow (or in practice impossible) for elections with many candidates.
+Ranked-Pairs or Kemeny-Young are not used by default, because they are slow (or in practice impossible) for elections with many candidates, performance for them are not polynomials.

 ### Code example